-On December 31, 2019, the Company entered into a research collaboration and exclusive worldwide license agreement whereby the Company will license gene-editing technology from Collectis S.A. ("Collectis"), a clinical-stage biopharmaceutical company, to develop TIL therapies that have been genetically edited using TALEN® technology, including a PD-1 inactivated product that the Company refers to as IOV-4001.
+On December 31, 2019, the Company entered into a research collaboration and exclusive worldwide license agreement whereby the Company will license gene-editing technology from Collectis S.A. ("Collectis"), a clinical-stage biopharmaceutical company, to develop TIL cell therapies that have been genetically edited, using TALEN® technology, including a PD-1 inactivated product that the Company refers to as IOV-4001.
 Financial terms of the license include annual license payments and development, regulatory and sales milestone payments from the Company to Collectis, as well as royalty payments based on net sales of TALEN®-modified TIL products.
-The Company recorded costs associated with the license agreement with Collectis of \$0.1 million for each of the three months ended June 30, 2023 September 30, 2023 and 2022, respectively, and \$0.2 million \$0.3 million for each of the six nine months ended June 30, 2023 September 30, 2023 and 2022, respectively, as research and development expense.
+The Company recorded costs associated with the license agreement with Collectis of \$0.1 million for each of the three months ended ~~September 30, 2023~~ March 31, 2024 and 2022, respectively, and \$0.3 million for each of the nine months ended September 30, 2023 and 2022, 2023, respectively as research and development expense.